 Important Things to Consider When Your Dog Has Diarrhea

 When you notice your dog has diarrhea, bloody or not, there are a few questions that you should be asking yourself such as:

 - Has my dog eaten anything they shouldn’t have?

-- Is my dog up to date with their worming treatment?
+- Is my dog up to date with their deworming?

-- Is my dog well in themselves?
-Are they displaying any other symptoms?
+- Is my dog feeling well?
+Are they displaying any other signs of illness?

 - If there is blood in the stool, what does it look like – darker vs fresh mucousy blood?

 These are all questions that your vet will want to ask, so it’s good to be aware of the answers before your visit.

 When Should You See Your Vet about Your Dog’s Bloody Diarrhea (If Your Dog is Otherwise Acting Normal)?